Information for Scholars

 Historical pictures and films

-Researchers can order reproductions of images on the image database, Images from the History of Medicine (IHM).
-See Order Image information on the IHM home page.
+Researchers can download reproductions of images on the image database, Images from the History of Medicine (IHM).

 To order copies of films and videos, see How to Access and Use Films and Videos.